 Job admits that he would accuse his friends in the same manner if their roles were reversed.
-This argument is about the knotty question of why God allows sorrows to befall people unless they are wicked.
+This argument is about the knotty question of why God allows sorrows to befall righteous people.

 16:3 Shall vain words have an end? or what emboldeneth thee that thou answerest?
 16:4 I also could speak as ye do: if your soul were in my soul’s stead, I could heap up words against you, and shake mine head at you.

-Job says that he would also encourage and not just accuse.
+Job says that he would encourage and not just accuse.

 16:5 But I would strengthen you with my mouth, and the moving of my lips should asswage your grief.